tofuyong/tofuyong.github.io/_posts/2023-07-20-swift-part-one-swift-basics copy.markdown

 */
 {% endhighlight swift %}

 Another cool feature is the triple forward slash (///) which documents a function.
 A quick way to do this is to highlight the function to be documented and hit Option + Command keys.
 Select 'add document' and Xcode will create a template for adding the documentation.
-Once documentation is complete, holding the Option key and clicking on function will display the documentation which is super useful.
+Subsequent holding of Option key while clicking on function displays the documentation which is super useful.

 {% highlight swift %}
 /// Prepares a cup of coffee with the specified parameters.